ComfyNodePRs/PR-ComfyUI-DataBeast-808c8c87/README.md

 ### Manipulating data
 * DBConvertToInt, DBConvertToFloat, or DBConvertToString can be used to further cast the string value returned from DBGetItem into the target type.
 * DBFloatExpression and DBStringExpression are convenience nodes for manipulating float and string data, respectively.
+They take the raw float and string types as inputs, not DBItems.

 ### Expression syntax
 * For DBFloatExpression and DBStringExpression, the expressions are Python expressions limited to the passed in values a,b,c, and d.